Neural equilibria for long-term prediction of nonlinear conservation laws: Shock Tube

 We provide the MSE on the test dataset for all of our trained models in \Cref{tab:fno_results}.
-As expected ---and visualized in~\Cref{fig:fno_1,fig:fno_2,fig:fno_n512}---we observe improved accuracy as the number of Fourier modes increases.
+The larger-mode models are substantially more expensive and, within this training budget, do not yield better validation performance.
 Unfortunately, the model's memory scaling as a function of the number of Fourier modes inhibits us from exploring further.
 Regardless, the model's size with 512 Fourier modes limits its practicality given this level of accuracy.